 In the Italian culinary tradition Pasta Puttanesca or Spaghetti alla Puttanesca is a great classic.

-What we are going to show you now is the authentic Italian recipe for Puttanesca, a traditional dish with all its variations.
+What we are going to show you now is the authentic Italian Pasta Puttanesca Recipe, a traditional dish with all its variations.

 The simple and flavorful puttanesca sauce recipe calls for Gaeta black olives, peeled tomatoes, capers and anchovies.
 All enriched with garlic, chili peppers, parsley and the indispensable excellent extra virgin olive oil.